Bhati1998/movie-forum-capstone-client/README.md

 My Lego® Inventory was created by Teresa Bacigalupi (a Lego® Technic fan) using the following tools:

 ## Working Prototype
+You can access a working prototype of the node app here: https://movie-forum-capstone-server.herokuapp.com/

-You can access a working prototype of the app here: https://legoinventory.herokuapp.com/ and
+You can access a working prototype of the react app here:

 ## User Stories
 This app is for two types of users; a visitor, and a logged-in user